L'ecovigilessa Vanessa (Vanessa, the ecopolicewoman)

 The character of Vanessa – the eco-policewoman teaches children how to take care of the environment through role play, competitions and interactive lessons.
 The children are given the chance to become environmental police officers and win sustainable prizes.

 Each participant is tasked with monitoring the behaviour of the adults around them and giving them a ticket when they do something good for the environment, such as saving energy or water, or sorting waste correctly.
 The adult signs the ticket and the child brings it back to school ready to take part in a meeting with Vanessa – the eco-policewoman –, who collects the tickets and plays environmental games with the children.

 To become an environmental police officer themselves and receive an award, children must issue at least 20 tickets, while larger prizes are on offer for the school that hands out the most tickets overall.

 Underlining the need to work together

-As well as educating children to use energy responsibly, the competition emphasises the need to work together as a community in order to shape the energy transition.
-It also underlines that this transition is happening at a local level and is driven by the actions of people in every neighbourhood.
+As well as educating children to use energy responsibly, L'Ecovigilessa Vanessa project emphasises the need to work together as a community in order to shape the energy transition.
+It also underlines that this transition is happening at a local level and is also being driven by the actions of young people.

-Interactive games are an effective way of teaching children sustainable behaviour from an early age and the concept is easily transferable to other countries.
+Interactive role play with Vanessa – the eco-policewoman are an effective way of teaching children sustainable behaviour from an early age and the concept is easily transferable to other countries.